-As Pet Plate prides themself so much on their quality control and premium ingredients we should take a look at the sources and manufacturing processes.
+As Pet Plate prides itself so much on its quality control and premium ingredients we should take a look at the sources and manufacturing processes.

 Pet Plate creates all their meals inside their USDA-inspected facility in New York.
 They actually follow the same food safety protocols as a very popular company “Whole Foods” That’s a pretty good start in my opinion.